jeffhammond/blog/MPI_Needs_ABI_Part_4.md

 This is not intended to be useful to others right now, but is a note-taking space for me...

+## Context

+This is important:

+> All named constants, with the exceptions noted below for Fortran, can be used in initialization expressions or assignments,
+> but not necessarily in array declarations or as labels in C switch or Fortran select/case statements.
+> This implies named constants to be link-time but not necessarily compile-time constants.
+> The named constants listed below are required to be compile-time constants in both C and Fortran.
+> These constants do not change values during execution.
+Opaque objects accessed by constant handles are defined
+> and do not change value between MPI initialization (MPI_INIT) and MPI completion (MPI_FINALIZE).
+> The handles themselves are constants and can be also used in initialization expressions or assignments.

 ## Ideas

 MPICH handles are `int`.
 Open-MPI handles are pointers.